VinceIP/MochaChip/README.md

 ```

 Create a new int 'vx' to store the value that is currently held in register x.
 I have my registers in a class separate
-from the CPU and access them like this.
+from the mochachip.CPU and access them like this.
 We do a logical AND with the hex value 0xFF or 11111111 in binary.
 This is called
 bitmasking, or extracting only the bits you want from a number.
 In our case, we don't really know for sure what is
 hiding in register 'x'.
 I know that my registers are a byte[] array, but I don't necessarily know that Java hasn't put
 negative numbers in there at some point.
 By doing a logical AND with 0xFF, we tell Java to just give us back 8 raw